 - Wound therapy

 - Hospice needs

 Introducing Compounding to Your Patients:

-- We work with you as the physician to prepare customized compounded medication to fit the unique needs of your patient.
+- We work with you as the physician to prepare a customized compounded medication to fit the unique needs of your patient.
 We use multiple expert resources and stay on top of current trends.

 - We do not accept insurance for compounded medication.
 We determine the cost of the medication after we have a formulation.
 However, we always call the patient and inform them of the cost before we prepare it.
 We work hard to keep our costs competitive.

 - Compounded medication may take up to 2-3 days to prepare after we receive the prescription from the physician and have a formula.
-Sometimes we have to order in special chemicals from our suppliers.
+Sometimes we have to order special chemicals from our suppliers.

 - Nothing is too strange to us.
 If you and your patient have been struggling to find the correct treatment, let us help you.
 Custom compounded medication may be the key to meet their specific needs.

 Our compounding pharmacists are eager to discuss formulations and answer any questions you may have to best meet your patient’s needs.